 There are three ways to prepare the ginger for the recipe, depending on how strong you want the ginger flavor.
 I have listed methods below starting with least strong ginger flavor to strongest.

-SECOND METHOD: You can follow procedure above and toss BOTH juice and pulp from garlic press action into the blender.
+SECOND METHOD (medium heat): You can follow procedure above and toss BOTH juice and pulp from garlic press action into the blender.

-THIRD METHOD: You can wash the ginger, chop it roughly, and toss it skin ON into a high speed blender.
+THIRD METHOD (strongest heat): You can wash the ginger, chop it roughly, and toss it skin ON into a high speed blender.
 Since you are straining away the pulp this might work for you but only if you have a very strong high-speed blender such as a newer Blendtec or Vitamix

 Make the Shots

-With both ginger and lemon in the blender, it’s time to blend.
+When you have both ginger and lemon in the blender, it’s time to blend.
+(If you are intending to add cayenne pepper and coconut water, add it now.)

 Blend the chopped/pressed ginger and lemon juice until fairly cloudy, then pour this mixture through a fine-mesh sieve, pushing the pulp against the screen with the back of a spoon to squeeze out as much liquid as possible.
 Save the pulp refrigerated to add to a fruity smoothie mixture within 24 hours.